-Stage 4 starts with a bang – rock garden, short peddle to a left hand entry to an off camber skinny rock garden, then hang on for a mix of double track / single track rock and roll descent.
+Stage 4 starts with a bang – rock garden, short pedal to a left hand entry to an off camber skinny rock garden, then hang on for a mix of double track / single track rock and roll descent.
 The stage stops short of Bannock Shoals trail, then transfer to the Tea Creek Campground shuttle staging area.

 After a quick shuttle up the Scenic Highway to the Tea Creek Mountain trailhead, there is a bit of a climb to the famous rock garden on Tea Creek Mountain – the start of Stage 5.
-This is the fitness stage – nail the rock garden, peddle some flow, and drop in.
+This is the fitness stage – nail the rock garden, pedal some flow, and drop in.
 Pick your line, not butter, but pretty smooth.